merlinkv/MegaDuino/README.md

 A special thanks to Alfredo (acf76es), without his help this update would not have been possible.

+MegaDuino 2.9 has been tested on ZX Spectrum, Amstrad CPC, MSX, Oric Atmos, Dragon & Tandy Coco computers.

+I can't garantee that it works on other computers.

 Board revision and notes

 16-05-2020 - MegaDuino 2.9